whau so light its wood was used as fishing floats

 Main Threats

-None significant – this species is common and widespread.
-Localised threats include habitat loss from land development, browsing by introduced mammals, and competition from invasive weeds.
+No significant threats as this species is common and widespread.
+Localised risks include habitat loss from land development, browsing by introduced mammals, and competition from invasive weeds.

 Population

 Whau is a fast-growing, short-lived pioneer tree with large, light green, soft, velvety leaves shaped like a fig. Bark is corky and light, and wood is extremely light and buoyant.
-Flowers are white, with a prominent central boss of yellow stamens, appearing in spring and summer.
-Fruit is a spiky, woody capsule.
+Flowers are white with a prominent central boss of yellow stamens.

 Conservation Status